 People with a substance use disorder may have distorted thinking and behaviors.
 Changes in the brain's structure and function are what cause people to have intense cravings, changes in personality, abnormal movements, and other behaviors.
 Brain imaging studies show changes in the areas of the brain that relate to judgment, decision making, learning, memory, and behavioral control.

 Repeated substance use can cause changes in how the brain functions.
-These changes can last long after the immediate effects of the substance wears off, or in other words, after the period of intoxication.
-Intoxication is the intense pleasure, euphoria, calm, increased perception and sense, and other feelings that are caused by the substance.
+These changes can last long after the immediate effects of the substance wear off — in other words, after the period of intoxication.
+Intoxication is the intense pleasure, euphoria, calm, increased perception and sensation, and other feelings caused by the substance.
 Intoxication symptoms are different for each substance.

 When someone has a substance use disorder, they usually build up a tolerance to the substance, meaning they need larger amounts to feel the effects.